spark33/Portfolio/_projects/dsgu.md

 name: DSG University
 subtitle: Innovating on shifting a client away from retail
 question: How can a retail company stay competitive by targeting new user personas?
-finished: true
+finished: false
 description: Test description
-featured: true
+featured: false
-color: e7f78d
+color: 2887ED
-order: 1
+order: 2
 filters:
 - ux-design
 - digital-strategy